labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-weighted-average/step1.md

-# Weighted Average
+# How to Calculate Weighted Average in JavaScript

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Calculates the weighted average of two or more numbers.
+To calculate the weighted average of two or more numbers in JavaScript, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `Array.prototype.reduce()` to create the weighted sum of the values and the sum of the weights.
+2. Use `Array.prototype.reduce()` to create the weighted sum of the values and the sum of the weights.
-- Divide them with each other to get the weighted average.
+3. Divide the weighted sum of the values by the sum of the weights to get the weighted average.

+Here's the JavaScript code for the `weightedAverage` function:

 ```js
 const weightedAverage = (nums, weights) => {